-This creamy potato salad is the perfect accompaniment for a summery barbecue.
+This creamy potato salad is the perfect accompaniment for a summer barbecue.
 Even though the barbecue season in the Netherlands already came to an abrupt halt, I kept thinking about potato salad.
 Maybe because my mom always serves it for Christmas.
-So for me personally potato salad is an all-year round dish!
+So for me personally potato salad is an all-year-round dish!

 If you want to add a bit more vitamins to your salad, you can add sweet potato as well.
 It not only provides an additional color, but also a hint of sweetness, as well as a lot of vitamin A and anti-oxidants.
 Did you know that sweet-potatoes actually count as one of your recommended 5 portions of vegetables & fruit a day?

 The caramelized onions give a nice mellow, toasty and sweet flavor twist to this potato salad.
 They bring some additional depth to the salad, alongside extra umami flavor.
 Umami is that savory, well-rounded taste you often have in good stocks and cooked meats.

 Speaking about umami, if you really want to amp up the umami taste in your salad, you should add a bit more Japanese flavor.
 Cook your potatoes in some Japanse dashi stock and add wakame seaweed for extra umami oomph.
 Seaweed is an excellent source for umami and makes your dishes taste a lot more savory and well rounded in general.
 You can easily find them in your Asian supermarket.
 Try it and taste the difference!

 As with all potato salads, this one tastes better if the flavors had some time to infuse.
 So if you have the time, make it the day before and let the flavors marry overnight.

 And now get going and make some healthy, creamy and satisfying potato salad!

 (For about 4 people as a side salad)